Generic Name: fluticasone and salmeterol (floo TIK a sone, sal ME te rol)

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose symptoms may include angina or chest pain, fast or irregular heartbeats, seizures, tremor, weakness, headache, nausea, and vomiting.
+Overdose symptoms may include dizziness, vomiting, weakness, chest pain, tremors, feeling nervous, fast or pounding heartbeats, or seizure.

 What should I avoid while using Advair HFA (fluticasone and salmeterol)?